EmmaRoyoBoatella/DistractedDriverDetection-Python/README.md

 The implementation is organized into the following stages:
 - **Library Imports:** Import TensorFlow, NumPy, Matplotlib, and supporting utilities for data I/O and visualization.
 - **Dataset Preparation:** Download and extract the State Farm dataset; organize images into class-labeled directories.
-- **Data Loading & Preprocessing:** Construct a `tf.data` pipeline that resizes frames, performs pixel-wise normalization, and applies stratified 75/10/15 train/validation/test splits.
+- **Data Loading & Preprocessing:** Construct a pipeline that resizes frames, performs pixel-wise normalization, and applies stratified 75/10/15 train/validation/test splits.
 Optimized caching and prefetching ensure efficient throughput.
 - **Model Definition:** Instantiate a parameterized CNN builder that stacks four convolutional blocks with configurable filter depths, kernel sizes, ReLU/ELU activations, and dropout layers culminating in a softmax classification layer.
 - **Optimization Setup:** Configure the Adam optimizer with categorical crossentropy loss; define learning-rate schedules for systematic hyperparameter exploration.
 - **Training Loop:** Execute multi-epoch training while logging accuracy and loss on both training and validation subsets.